Andrew Vaughn Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 29th in the league with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings put together by the Guardians pitching staff ranks 29th in the league.

-- The Guardians have the eighth-ranked team ERA across all MLB pitching staffs (3.85).
+- The Guardians' 3.83 team ERA ranks ninth across all MLB pitching staffs.

-- Guardians pitchers combine to allow 49 home runs (one per game), the 10th-fewest in baseball.
+- Guardians pitchers combine to give up 50 home runs (one per game), the ninth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.